MicroEJ/docs/Tutorials/tutorialSoftwareRobot.rst

 .. _tutorials_software_robot:

-How to test a GUI application with a (software) robot
+How to Test a GUI Application with a (Software) Robot
 =====================================================

 This document presents how to test a GUI application with a software robot for robotic process automation (RPA).